-Cox.
+RCC Trustee and Foundation Board member Sammy Cox established this scholarship in May 1998 to honor his wife OnitaCox.
 Mrs. Cox is a graduate of Robeson Community College's Associate Degree Nursing program.
 This endowment funds annual scholarships in support of students enrolled in the Associate Degree Nursing program.